robertthiesmeier/cross_site_imputation/README.md

 ### Approach :one: Federated analysis using 5 studies without adjustment for C

-In this analysis, we consider all studies, however, none of them incldues the adjustment for the confounder C.
+In this analysis, we consider all studies, however, none of them includes the adjustment for the confounder C.

 ```ruby